 shell or constantly looking for a fine shellgrit to go into this 'great' mix!!

-So from the pristine unpolluted beaches of Southern Tasmania bags of oyster shell and shellgrit made its way up to the Hunter Valley.
+So from the pristine unpolluted beaches of Southern Tasmania bags of oyster shell and shellgrit made its way up to the NSW.

 |The Raw Materials.||Screened Shellgrit.||Ground Oyster Shell.|

-The rest is that John Butler has now blended Polly's Calcium Mix into
+The rest is that I have now blended Polly's Calcium Mix into

 quantities that all your birds can benefit from!

-Just drop him an email or a call on the numbers listed at the bottom of this piece and he should be able to help you out.
+Just drop me an email or a call on the numbers listed at the bottom of this piece and I'm sure that I can help you out.

 No before you start ripping it, or me, to pieces here is the truth and the

 reason why I have been using this stuff for years.